victor-cleber/java-development-bootcamp/README.md

 **Public**: The access level of a public modifier is everywhere.
 It can be accessed from within the class, outside the class, within the package and outside the package.

 > There are many non-access modifiers, such as static, abstract, synchronized, native, volatile, transient, etc. (https://www.javatpoint.com/access-modifiers)

+## Method
+**Constructors** define how a class will be buit **Common** - defined by the business rules
+5. Estruturas de condicao
+Responsavel por desviar o codigo dependendo da condicao if else switch case

+6. Estruturas de repeticao

 ## References